ftrias/TeensyDebug/notes.md

 20200615

-Using GDB with Teensy, first Beta
+Using GDB with Teensy without hardware debugger, first Beta

-I put together a library that allows GDB (included in Arduino) to perform source-level debugging on the Teensy without an external debug interface (no need for SWD, etc).
-It uses GDB's Remote Serial Protocol to communicate with Teensy over a Serial connection (hardware or USB).
+I put together a library that allows GDB (included in Teensyduino) to perform source-level debugging on the Teensy without debugging hardware (no need for JTAG, SWD, etc).
+It uses GDB's Remote Serial Protocol to communicate with Teensy over a Serial connection (physical or USB).
 No extra hardware or software is required.

 This is a beta release for comments and testing.
-It works on Teensy 4 and 3.2.
+It works on Teensy 4.
 Tested primarily on Mac.

-See https://forum.pjrc.com/threads/61262-Sleeping-to-disable-C_DEBUGEN?p=243070&posted=1#post243070 for previous discussion.
+See https://forum.pjrc.com/threads/61262-Sleeping-to-disable-C_DEBUGEN?p=243070&posted=1#post243070 for previous discussion and this for background: https://forum.pjrc.com/threads/26358-Software-Debugger-Stack.

 Highlights: